Under the Blood Red Sun

 Under the Blood Red Sun is a historical novel by Graham Salisbury, published in 1995.
-An award-winning feature film by Japanese-American director Tim Savage and produced by Dana Satler Hankins, from a screenplay by Salisbury, was released in 2014.
+A feature film by Japanese American director Tim Savage and produced by Dana Satler Hankins, from a screenplay by Salisbury, was released in 2014.

 Plot summary

-The novel details the adventure of Tomi, a Japanese-American boy, and his family during World War II, when Americans of Japanese descent were being sent to internment camps.
+The novel details the adventure of Tomikazu Nakaji, a Japanese American boy, and his family during World War II, when Americans of Japanese descent were being sent to internment camps.
 Tomi lives in Hawaii, and witnesses the shocking attack on Pearl Harbor.
 The story centers on the racist persecution of Tomi's family by others, the government's suspicion of the Japanese, and the family's efforts to downplay their Japanese heritage.
 He is joined by his haole or white friend, Billy, when his father and grandfather are captured and brought to a prison camp.
-Their friend Sanji (age 19) is killed and Tomi's dad is shot in the leg.
+Their friend Sanji (age 19) is killed, and Tomi's dad is shot in the leg.
 Tomikazu Nakaji is determined to be an American.
-This is not easy for though he was born in Hawaii, his parents and grandfather were not; they were born in Japan and they still cling to Japanese ways.
-In fact Tomi's grandfather still insists that he is "Japanese" and he and Tomi's parents still talk about the need to honor the family.
+This is not easy for though he was born in Hawaii, his parents and grandfather were not; they were born in Japan, and they still cling to Japanese ways.
+In fact, Tomi's grandfather still insists that he is "Japanese" and he and Tomi's parents still talk about the need to honor the family.
 Tomi must never do anything which would bring "shame" to the family.
 However, Tomi knows that no matter what happens Billy and the others will stand by him.
 And, of course, there is always baseball.